diwasrimal/parkinsons-diagnosis-project-documents/main.typ

 The system is easy to use and accessible through a web interface, making it suitable for both medical professionals and general users.
 It can be implemented on a large scale, especially in health camps or remote monitoring scenarios.
 The system requires minimal training for users, ensuring a smooth adoption process.

 == System Requirement
-// note: yo pardaina hola hai comment handiye - diwas
-// This project requires a computer system capable of handling basic machine learning operations and voice analysis.
-The following are the necessary system requirements for development and usage.

 === Software Requirement
-- Operating system: Windows / macOS / Linux
+- *Operating system:* Windows / macOS / Linux
-- Programming language: Python 3.x
+- *Programming language:* Python 3.10+
-- Python libraries:
+- *Python libraries:*
   - numpy, pandas – for data handling
   - scikit-learn – for machine learning
   - parselmouth – for speech feature extraction
   - librosa – for advanced audio processing
   - matplotlib, seaborn – for visualization
   - streamlit or Flask – for building the web interface
-- Web Browser: Chrome, Firefox, or any modern browser
+- *Web Browser:* Chrome, Firefox, or any modern browser

 === Hardware Requirement
-- Processor: Minimum dual-core CPU (Intel i3 or equivalent)
+- *Processor:* Minimum dual-core CPU (Intel i3 or equivalent)
-- RAM: Minimum 4 GB (8 GB recommended for smoother performance)
+- *RAM:* Minimum 4 GB (8 GB recommended for smoother performance)
-- Storage: At least 500 MB of free disk space
+- *Storage:* At least 500 MB of free disk space
-- Microphone: Decent-quality microphone (minimum 44.1 kHz sampling rate recommended) for recording clear voice samples
+- *Microphone:* Decent-quality microphone (minimum 44.1 kHz sampling rate recommended) for recording clear voice samples

 #pagebreak()
 = CHAPTER 2 \ LITERATURE REVIEW